 The term 'Excel Events' refers to specific actions that a user carries out in Excel.
 For example, if the user selects a Worksheet, this is an event.
 Similarly, entering data into a cell or saving a Workbook are also Excel events.

 Events are linked to Excel Worksheets, Charts, Workbooks, or to the Excel Application itself.
-This enables the programmer to create vba code to be executed automatically at the time of an event.
+This enables the programmer to create vba code that is executed automatically at the time of an event.

-Open up the VBA Editor (by pressing ALT-F11) and open up the code window for the object that you want to link code to.
+Open up the VBA Editor (by pressing the keyboard combination Alt + F11 ) and open up the code window for the object that you want to link code to.
 For example, if you want to execute a section of code every time a specific worksheet event occurs, you should open up the code window for that worksheet.

 Click on the drop-down menu, at the top left of the code window and select the object type (e.g. Worksheet).
 The dropdown menu on the right will then display the events that are defined for that object.